ccfang2/fdid/README.md

 Institute of Finance and Statistics, University of Bonn

 ## Reference
 [^1]: Fang, C. and Liebl, D. (2025).
-Honest Causal Inference with Difference-in-Differences: A Functional Data Perspective.
+Honest Difference-in-Differences Using Event Study Plots: A Functional Data Approach.
 Working Paper
 [^2]: Liebl, D. and M. Reimherr (2023).
 Fast and fair simultaneous confidence bands for functional parameters.
 Journal of the Royal Statistical Society Series B: Statistical Methodology 85(3), 842–868
 [^3]: Gallagher, J. (2014).
 Learning about an Infrequent Event: Evidence from Flood Insurance Take-Up in the United States.
 American Economic Journal: Applied Economics 6(3), 206–33.